 Here, you can disable the tracking in Google Analytics for the visitors to comply with the CCPA.
-Along with that, you will get individuals to disable options like disable UserID tracking, Author Tracking, Demographics data, etc.
+You will also get individuals to disable options like disable UserID tracking, Author Tracking, Demographics data, etc.

 Opt-Out Consent Box

 As per the CCPA, any user can opt-out anytime from the website to stop using their data.
-In order to follow this rule, we have to make sure that our website offers an opt-out feature for visitors.
+To follow this rule, we have to make sure that our website offers an opt-out feature for visitors.

 You will have to tell visitors that you are using Google Analytics to monitor the website traffic.
 Also, you can mention what type of personal data Google Analytics collects and how it will use it.
-If you are selling this data to a third party then you will have to mention that as well.
+If you are selling this data to a third party, you will have to mention that.

-If your business is providing the services in California then you must have to consider the CCPA.
-If you meet the requirement of CCPA which I discussed above and also using the Google Analytics then you should consider using MonsterInsight in order to comply with the CCPA.
+If your business is providing services in California, then you must have to consider the CCPA.
+If you meet the requirement of CCPA, which I discussed above, and also using Google Analytics, you should consider using MonsterInsight to comply with the CCPA.

 You’ll love to read